- How are oral cavity and oropharyngeal cancers treated?

 The chemo drugs used most often for cancers of the oral cavity and oropharynx are:

 A chemo drug may be used alone or combined with other drugs.
 Combining drugs can often shrink tumors more effectively, but will likely cause more side effects.
 A commonly used combination is cisplatin and 5-FU.
 This combination is more effective than either drug alone in shrinking cancers of the oral cavity and oropharynx.
-Doctors have also seen good results when adding the drug docetaxel to these 2 drugs.
+Another combination often used is cisplatin, 5-FU, plus docetaxel.

 Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Each chemotherapy cycle typically lasts for a few weeks.